mbontrager/md-cv/index.md

 ### HHMI Teaching Fellowship

+`2015`
 I received training in pedagogical methods and active-learning strategies, then developed a team-taught introductory Biology course with my cohort which we taught to Freshmen students.
 Part of the aim of this fellowship was to aid in the retention of minority and underpriveledged students.

 ### Teaching Evolution online course

+`2014-15`
-I helped to develop modules for an online teacher-training course for middle and high school teachers.
+I developed modules for an online teacher-training course for middle and high school teachers.
 The goal of the online modules was to provide teachers with access to good materials and lesson plans about Evolutionary Biology.

 ## Presentations